 1971 - 656 Hertford Road, Winston-Salem NC.
 4000 sf.
 Traditional design.

 1978 - aka Solarchitecture I, aka the Kirby Architecture offices, 234 South Broad Street, Winston-Salem.
 The firm stayed there for 20 years before moving into Kirby's house on Archer Road.
 As of 2012 owned by Barbara Castleman.

 1979 - The Lee Tesh House, aka Solarchitecture II House, aka The Pine Hall Brick and Pipe House, 1012 Shaker Court, Winston-Salem.
 2100 sf.
 Includes an atrium.
 This was a spec demonstration house featuring a trombewall, a solarpanel constructed of glass and brick that captures solar energy and stores it for later use.
 It was the first passive solar-heated home in the area.
 Construction by E. Jack Reich and Sons.
 Sold in 1980 to Lee Tesh, who was the sales manager for Pine Hall.
 Sold in 1987 to Robert and Joem Henning, Jr.

 1984 - The Wallace House, Flint Hill Road, East Bend NC.
 10000 sf on 80 acres.
-Includes three floors with a scientific lab for the owner, a chemist.
-Commissioned 1984.
+Includes three floors plus a scientific lab for the owner, a chemist.

 1985 - Fortis Homes Passive Solar House, Pebble Creek, Forsyth County NC.